Georgetown GO Station: History

 The station was constructed between 1855 and 1856 by the Grand Trunk Railway, designed by the GTR chief engineer Francis Thompson and built by Casimir Gzowski.
 It was enlarged in 1892 and its interior and exterior were remodeled in 1904.
 Among the 1892 and 1904 modifications were the corner tower and operator's bay window.

-The station was acquired by Canadian National Railway when the GTR assets were transferred in 1923 and later became a VIA Rail station.
-GO Transit service began in 1978.
+The station was acquired by Canadian National Railway when the GTR assets were transferred in 1923 and later became a Via Rail station.
+GO Transit service began on April 29, 1974, but to platforms built onto a staging yard immediately north of the station and the mainline tracks.

 The station once had a water tower for steam trains and had platforms on both sides of the station building, with the south side now paved over for a large commuter parking lot.

-The station was the terminus of the then-named Georgetown line for most of its GO Transit history, from 1978 to 1990 and 1993 to 2011.
+The station was the terminus of the then-named Georgetown line for most of its GO Transit history, from 1974 to 1990 and 1993 to 2011.
 Between 1990 and 1993 and since 2011, some GO Trains have served stations further west; as of 2015 the majority of trains on the line continue to originate and terminate here.

 The International Limited was operated jointly by Via Rail and Amtrak between Chicago and Toronto.
-The service, which had started in 1982, was discontinued in 2004.
+The service operated from 1982–2004.